 Disclaimer: This post contains affiliate links.
 That means, if you click on certain links within this post and make a purchase, I receive a small commission at no extra cost to you.
 Thanks for continuing to support Rhiannon Travels, and keeping it a free travel guide and resource for everyone to use!

 Average winter temperatures for Australia’s major cities

 Winter in Australia falls during the middle of the year – from June until August.
 If you’re arriving in Australia a few weeks before or after winter, you’ll notice that the weather changes and becomes colder quite early, and stays that way for a while.

 Here are the average winter temperatures for all major cities and towns across Australia:

 Average Low Temperature: 6°C (42°F)

 Note: Melbourne is known for its unpredictable weather, so no matter which time of year you visit, always be prepared.
-There are times where you’ll experience all four seasons in the one day.
-Winter days and nights will be cold, so pack extra layers.
-Snow also falls in the North East of Victoria.
+There are times where you’ll experience all four seasons in the one day; and winter days and nights will be cold, so pack extra layers.
+Snow also falls in the north east of Victoria.
 So if that’s something you’re interested in, get in early before everything is booked out!

 Adelaide, South Australia